Collections Data Manager at the Yale Center for British Art

 7. If you were allowed to take home one item from your collection, what would it be and why?

 I have been obsessed with frames ever since Paul Mitchell, our frame consultant, started cataloguing our frame collection a few years back.
-Today we offer our frames as a separate collection in our online collections catalog and users can get detailed description for each one of them.
+Today we offer our frames as a separate collection in our online collections catalogue and users can get detailed description for each one of them.
 One of my favorites is the 18th century British Rococo trophy frame that is on Samuel Scott’s marine painting Vice Admiral Sir George Anson’s Victory off Cape Finisterre.
 The ornaments are just exquisite, and we think it might be the skillful work of the Huguenot framemaker Isaac Gosset.
 We are hypothesizing that William Hogarth might have introduced Gosset to his friend Scott since some of Hogarth’s works was most probably framed by Gosset.
 Frames are fascinating because they reveal so much about the taste of collectors throughout time and the aesthetic agenda and social context that they were meant to fit in.